-1) The ranking of each region (for a certain year) on the map shows its overall socio-economic state for the year in question.
-The regions which are close to the "perfect" have the best socio-economic state, those closest to the upper right corner - the worst one.
-For instance, Sofia (capital) is obviously the most developed region, since it is the one closest to the "perfect region".
-If a region ranks "best" in each of the categories - from economy to social environment, it should match the "perfect" one or be very close to it.
-In reality, none such exists, so the regions are located all over the map.
-The reasons for their location can be seen in the analysis of the different categories.
+- 1. The ranking of each region (for a certain year) on the map shows its overall socio-economic state for the year in question.
+The regions which are close to the "perfect" have the best socio-economic state, those closest to the upper right corner the worst one.
+For instance, Sofia (capital) is obviously the most developed region, since it is the one closest to the "perfect region". - 2.
+Varna, and Blagoevgrad regions are also close to the lower left corner; however, they are further away from the "perfect region".
+Moreover, despite their relatively good state in

-- 2) Varna, Burgas and Plovdiv regions are also close to the lower left corner; however, they are further away from the "perfect region".
-Moreover, despite their relatively good state in comparison to the rest of the regions, they fall far behind Sofia (capital).
-This is illustrated by the color of the boundary between the Sofia (capital) cluster and those of the three regions highly saturated color, demonstrating big differences. - 3) The "motion" of the regions on the map during the three-year period shows their development trend either negative or positive.
-Ideally, if a region has a positive development trend, between 2008 and 2010 it should have moved towards the lower left corner.
-And, if the trends are negative, its motion should be directed to the upper right corner. - 4) Negative or positive development trends can also be assessed on the basis of similarity or dissimilarity.
-For instance, if we take Burgas, the borders of the clusters for the last three years are rather light.
-This shows a slow pace of development, since the degree of difference is low. - 5) The change of direction demonstrates the presence or lack of sustainable development.
-For instance, Sofia (capital) features unsustainable development, because in 2009 it moves away from the "perfect region" in comparison to 2008, but in 2010 the capital moves back towards it.
+- comparison to the rest of the regions, they stil differ significantly from Sofia (capital).
+This is illustrated by the color of the boundary between the Sofia (capital) cluster and those of the neighbouring regions highly saturated color, demonstrating big differences. - 3.
+The "motion" of the regions on the map during the four-year period shows their development trend either negative or positive.
+Ideally, if a region has a positive development trend, between 2008 and 2011 it should have moved towards the lower left corner.
+And, if the trends are negative, its motion should be directed to the upper right corner.
+The motion of Sofia (capital) is really specific its state in 2011 is closest to the "perfect" region.
+The trend's direction is toward improvement of the basic socio-economic state.
+Such is also the case for Blagoevgrad, that demonstrates significant improvement for 2008-2011 in 2008 it is located on the middle of the map, and in 2010 and 2011 stays really close to Sofia (capital).
+In contrast to them Varna and Gabrovo are heading in exactly the opposite direction worsening of the socio-economic state.
+Both regions are moving away from the "ideal" region during the entire period. - 4.
+Negative or positive development trends can also be assessed on the basis of similarity or dissimilarity.
+For instance, if we take Sliven, the borders of the clusters for the last four years are saturated dark.
+This shows an intensive pace of development, since the degree of difference is high.
+The maps of the different categories clearly show that the development is intensive but in negative trend. - 5.
+The change of direction demonstrates the presence or lack of sustainable development.
+For instance, Smolyan has unsustainable development trends.